 Commerce has chosen to rely on Cohen's d as a test for "significant difference" as the term is used in 19 U.S.C. § 1677f-1(d)(1)(B).
 Commerce has adopted this test, and the threshold for when it is satisfied, based on the premise that Cohen's d is a well-established measure of effect size that provides meaningful information about the differences between groups.
-However, as this Court has observed, the academic literature describing the use of Cohen's d makes clear its results have the meaning articulated by Professor Cohen only when the assumptions that he articulated are met.
+However, the academic literature describing the use of Cohen's d makes clear its results have the meaning articulated by Cohen only when the assumptions that he articulated are met.
 Commerce steadfastly refuses to confront that fact and its implications.
 Instead, Commerce persists in treating the outputs of the Cohen's d formula as having fixed and immutable meaning, regardless of the nature of the inputs.
 This is unreasonable and yields results that are arbitrary and capricious.

-Professor Cohen described his d coefficient as a measure that defines the nonoverlap between two groups of values when the values within those groups are (1) normally distributed, (2) equally variable (i.e., having equal standard deviations), and (3) equally and sufficiently numerous.
+Cohen described his d coefficient as a measure that defines the nonoverlap between two groups of values when the values within those groups are (1) normally distributed, (2) equally variable (i.e., having equal standard deviations), and (3) equally and sufficiently numerous.
 These are the assumptions upon which the utility and efficacy of Cohen's d depend.
 The assumptions are not incidental.
 They provide the foundation for the meaning of Cohen's d and the interpretations it can support.
 The assumed characteristics of the groups subject to comparison provide the mathematical underpinnings for deriving and interpreting values of Cohen's d.
 If Cohen's d is applied to groups that do not have the assumed characteristics, the resulting value, on its own, provides very little useful information about the groups being compared.
 A Cohen's d so calculated cannot reliably communicate whether the groups differ significantly from one another.

-&lt;sup>9 See, e.g., Stupp, 5 F.4th at 1357-58.
+See, e.g., Stupp Corp. v.
+United States, 5 F.4th 1341, 1357-58 (Fed.
+Cir.
+2021).

-&lt;sup>10 The terms "variance" and "standard deviation" are sometimes used interchangeably when colloquially referring to the variability, or spread, of data
+&lt;sup>10 The terms "variance" and "standard deviation" are sometimes used interchangeably when colloquially referring to the variability, or spread, of data points within a group relative to the mean, or average.
+The two measures have a